shinken-monitoring/mod-ui-graphite/README.md

 Bugfix
 ------------
-* fix the incompatible metric name process with the module graphite of shinken
+* fix the incompatible metric name derive process with the module graphite of shinken